Saugeen Ojibway Nation-South Bruce area

 If Canada chooses to reprocess nuclear fuel in the future, it would be a joint decision by the nuclear energy producers, the associated provincial governments and the federal government.

 If such a decision were made, the NWMO would work with utilities and government to safely manage whatever high-level waste resulted from this process.
 For example, if some used fuel was identified for reprocessing, it could be diverted for that purpose instead of being placed in the deep geological repository, and be retrieved at a later date.
-Studies conducted around the world have concluded that high-level waste from advanced reactors and reprocessing should be contained and isolated in a deep geological repository.

 To help anticipate any changes in fuel cycles used in Canada, we keep an annual watching brief on new developments.